Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Introduction

-A molecular graph is an instance of a graph in which the vertices are atoms, and the edges are bonds between atoms.
-Molecular graphs are connected, undirected, and labeled, where vertices may be labeled with information such as chemical element, and charge; and edges may be labeled with bond type (e.g. single, double or aromatic.), bond order, or 3D information (e.g. R/S isometry) \citep{dietz1995yet, david2020molecular}.
+\begin{definition}[Molecular Graph] A molecular graph is a graph, \(G=(V,E)\), where vertices, \(V\), represent atoms and edges, \(E \subseteq V \times V\), represent bonds.
+Molecular graphs are connected, undirected, and labeled.
+Vertex labels may include information such as element or charge, and edge labels may include the bond type as a categorical label, a bond order, or stereochemical annotations \citep{dietz1995yet, david2020molecular}. \end{definition}

-One benefit of representing molecules computationally as graphs is that insights from chemical graph theory can be directly leveraged by machine learning models.
-However, not all molecules can be represented by graph models, including molecules with complex bonding, organometallics, resonant structures and tautomerism.

-Edges in graphs are between two vertices only, so molecular graphs have a limited ability to represent delocalised and multi-centre bonding, including ionic bonds and organometalics \citep{david2020molecular, wigh2022review}.
-Although it is possible to label edges with, e.g. rational bond orders, the contribution of individual electrons to multiple covalent bonds would not be described by such a graph.
-Attempting to express delocalised bonding by labeling edges of a molecular graph with bond types would require a sufficient number of predefined bond types, which would need to be extended for each new bonding relation not described.

-Evidence of this approach extends back decades, as Dietz said (\citep{dietz1995yet}): \begin{quote}{``Enhancing the expressiveness by including a new bond type for every exceptional case is certainly not a very elegant solution.''} \end{quote}

-Using a single structure, graph models cannot represent tautomers, so instead require a work-around such as using multiple structures to represent the different forms of molecules.

-Hypergraph and multi-graph models have been proposed to solve some issues with graph models \citep{kajino2019molecularhypergraphgrammarapplication}, but they have seen limited use \citep{david2020molecular}.
+Graph representations let models exploit chemical graph theory directly.
+However, because edges relate two vertices only, simple graph encodings can be awkward for delocalized or multicenter bonding patterns and for representations where bond order is not well-defined without additional electronic-structure context \citep{david2020molecular, wigh2022review}.
+Edge labels (e.g., rational bond orders) do not capture how the \emph{same} electrons contribute to multiple bonds, and encoding delocalisation by multiplying bond types becomes ad hoc.
+As Dietz noted: \begin{quote} ``Enhancing the expressiveness by including a new bond type for every exceptional case is certainly not a very elegant solution.'' \end{quote} A single graph also cannot represent tautomers, typically requiring multiple structures.
+Hypergraph and multigraph models have been proposed to address some of these issues \citep{kajino2019molecularhypergraphgrammarapplication}, but have seen limited use \citep{david2020molecular}.

-\subsection{Molecular Hypergraphs}
+\subsubsection{Molecular Hypergraphs}

-A hypergraph, is a graph where edges may connect any number of vertices.
-In a molecular hypergraph, edges with two vertices represent localised bonding, and edges with more than two verticies represent delocalised bonding, and are labelled with the number of electrons shared between the corresponding atoms.
+A hypergraph allows edges (hyperedges) to connect any number of vertices.
+In molecular hypergraphs, 2-vertex hyperedges represent localised bonds; hyperedges with more than two vertices represent delocalised electron systems and can be labeled by the number of shared electrons \citep{dietz1995yet}.